FnhNielsen/3rd-semester-project-using-microservices/README.md

 ## Semantic versioning
 Use [semantic versioning 2.0.0](https://semver.org/).

-Version 1.2.3:
+### Version 1.2.3
 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards compatible manner, and
 3. PATCH version when you make backwards compatible bug fixes.

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+### Add Label for Pre-release
+Pre-release version may be denoted by a hyphen and only contain ASCII alphanumerics and hyphens [0-9A-Za-z-].
+A numeric identifiers can not have leading zeroes.

+Examples:

+    1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7

+(!)
+Pre-release version has lower priority than the normal version MAJOR.MINOR.PATCH.

+Example:

+    1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0

+### Add Build Metadata
+Metadata may be denoted by a plus sign and only contain ASCII alphanumerics and hyphens [0-9A-Za-z-].

+Example:

+    1.0.0-alpha+mockup

+(!)
+The metadata is always ignored by version prioritization.

+Example:

+    1.0.0-alpha+mockup = 1.0.0-alpha+mockup-101230 = 1.0.0-alpha+mockup.1

 ## How to use and understand CI in your project